-The hamlet is quiet and predominantly residential.
+The h Hamlet is quiet and predominantly residential.
 The dark rocky cliffs to the west overlook the boats jostling their moorings and the stippled waters of the bay.
 In the east there are rolling verdant fields and forests that sweep down towards the valley floor.
-The hillside, marked by graceful wood framed houses and cottages, well tended gardens and tightly manicured hedges, is a blaze of spring colors and scents.
+The hillside, marked by graceful wood framed houses and cottages, well-tended gardens and tightly manicured hedges, is a blaze of spring colors and scents.

-Strolling along the hamlet's well appointed footpaths, residents make their way to and from the community hub, a collection of buildings surrounded by well screened parking spaces that houses the Post Office, one or two restaurants, the fire hall, a multi-purpose meeting room and some active retail.
+Strolling along the hamlet's well appointed footpaths, residents By way of local roads, residents and visitors make their way to and from the community hub, a collection of buildings surrounded by well screened parking spaces that houses the Post Office, one or two restaurants, the fire hall, a multi-purpose meeting room and some active retail.

-No single building dominates the skyline, rather the hamlet is home to a variety of uses and activities that fall within a broad spectrum of context sensitive scales.
-In addition to people's houses, an assortment of businesses and institutions are at home in the hamlet.
-The overwhelming impression the visitor leaves with is of a kempt community that is careful to preserve its remarkable natural resources while maintaining a diverse economic base which enables residents to work, shop and play in place.
+No single building dominates the skyline, rather the h Hamlet is home to a variety of uses and activities that fall within a broad spectrum of context sensitive scales.
+In addition to people's houses, an assortment of businesses and institutions reside are at home in the h Hamlet.
+The overwhelming impression the visitor leaves with is of a kempt community that is careful to preserve its remarkable natural resources while maintaining a diverse economic base which that enables residents to work, shop and play in place.